Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Specify the element ID of a `[dataGrid]` or `[cardGallery]` control which the buttons will source the selected occurrence from.

+**taxon_list_id**

+Allows the list that the redetermination functionality's search box will use to be specified.
+If not set, then the master list set in the Indicia settings form will be used.

 **uploadButtonContainerElement**

 If you want to add the upload button somewhere else on the page (e.g. to a table footer alongside a